 - 45 hours of on-the-job training in the Writing Center, which includes:

 - observing veteran consultants in action and discussing successful strategies with them

 - applying writing center pedagogical principles when working with writers

 - being mentored in a professional setting by student-centered faculty

 - Upon successful completion of the internship and WRITE 303, there are opportunities to become paid student employees with flexible schedules.

 - Must submit all applications materials (longer writing samples are welcome)

-- In addition to learning the concepts presented in English 303: The Theory and Practice of Tutoring Writing, graduate students meet weekly with the Director to discuss scholarship pertaining to higher education leadership, mentorship, and writing center administration.
+- In addition to learning the concepts presented in WRITE 303: The Theory and Practice of Tutoring Writing, graduate students meet weekly with the Director to discuss scholarship pertaining to higher education leadership, mentorship, and writing center administration.

 Preparing to Work in the Writing Center